mattmakai/fullstackpython.com/source/content/pages/06-apis/0605-api-creation.markdown

 * [RESTful web services with Python](http://www.slideshare.net/Solution4Future/python-restful-webservices-with-python-flask-and-django-solutions)
   is an interesting overview of the Python API frameworks space.

+* This big list of API usability & developer experience resources contains a solid collection of links to content.

 ## API creation learning checklist